WHO WE ARE

 To empower women of color and engage communities to co-create dynamic solutions for a more sustainable world

 BioGals seeks to foster intellectual curiosity, enhance global competency, support workforce development, and reach back to others seeking upward social mobility and professional success.

 We have found our home for our Living, Learning, and Research Facility in Sittee River Village, Belize and are currently in the development process.

 BioGals is fully run by volunteers who are passionate about sustainability and diversity.
 We are currently running a fundraiser directly addressing the impact of ending affirmative action.

 Shakira Hobbs uses engineering and sustainability to understand complex problems.
 As an NSF IGERT-SUN fellow, Shakira was awarded the Competitive Innovations Fund to investigate strategic waste management options for a rural village in Belize.
 She has presented her work internationally in several countries, and has been featured in Women of Color Magazine, “Today’s STEM Leaders, Tomorrow’s Innovator”.
 She earned her B.S. degree from University of Maryland, College Park, M.S. from Arizona State University and Ph.D. from Clemson University in Civil Engineering.
-Currently, she is an Assistant Professor at University of Kentucky in Civil Engineering.
+Currently, she is an Assistant Professor in Civil and Environmental Engineering at University of California Irvine.

-Gregory Mitchell is an Associate at Morgan Stanley and is currently on the firm's collateral management team.
+Gregory Mitchell is an Excel and Data Specialist at Booz Allen Hamilton.
 He earned his B.S. degree from University of Maryland, College Park in Physical Sciences; specializing in electrical engineering, mathematics, and geology.
 As a physical sciences major, Greg has been able to effectively translate his technical background into the finance world; taking the initiative to improve existing processes through automation.
 His interest in sustainability came from an Eagle Scout project he led at Fort Washington National Park and Greg is determined to help fulfill BioGal's mission.